YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 OK so it's not Word is stupid but it's too smart that it automatically changes some of the characters for the writers.
 However, it's not good for Bioinformatics.
 So, I suggest you use a text editor or [Visual Studio Code](https://code.visualstudio.com/) to store your codes.
 (Visual Studio Code is quite useful.
-It understand some computer languages and will highlight things to help you read your codes.)
+It understands some computer languages and will highlight things to help you read your codes.)

 <br/>